flatironinstitute/sciware/26_DataFormats/main.md

 - "Data that describes data"
 - Says how to interpret a representation/file
   - Often separate from the file itself
+  - Might not even be explicitly stated
 - Expresses assumptions made about the data

 ## Ways to characterize data

 - Different data lends itself to different formats
-- Let's think about properties of data and how they can influence choices

-### Example Data Sets
+- Let's look at some example data sets
   - A novel
   - A particle simulation
   - An electronic medical record

-- _War and Peace_ (the novel)
+- What data do they each have?

+### Novel (_War and Peace_)

+- Text
-  - Text (in Russian? in English?)
+  - In Russian?
+In English?
   - Broken into paragraphs?
 Pages?
 Chapters?
-  - Author, maybe a translator
+- Author, maybe a translator?
-  - Publisher, publication year
+- Publisher, publication year?
+- Edition, printing, etc?

-- Particle Position simulation
+### Particle Position Simulation

-  - Observations measured over some (consistently spaced?) time unit
+- States grouped by (consistently spaced?) time unit
+- For each particle:
-  - x, y, z coordinates of a set of particles
+  - x, y, z position coordinates
     - (What origin?
 What axes?)
+  - and velocity, momentum, etc. in coordinates
-  - velocity, momenta, etc for particles
+- Is the number of particles fixed?
+- Simulation parameters??

-- Electronic Medical Record
+### Electronic Medical Record

 - Patient biographic/demographic data
 - Natural-language notes from medical providers
-  - Quantitative vital signs (every 5 minutes)
+- Quantitative vital signs
+  - Measured every 5 minutes?
-  - Medication notes (as administered)
+- Medication notes
+  - Dosing units?
+  - Time--whenever administered?

+### Horizontal structure: Fields

+- Does the data have different **fields** ("columns")?
+  - Is the data composed of distinct parts?
+  - Does each field have a clear type?
+- Novel: text is pretty much one column
+- Particle simulation: each property is its own field

+### Vertical structure: Records

+- Is the data made of repeated **records** ("rows")?
+  - Does each record have the same set of fields?
+  - Does each record have 0, 1, or many values per field?
+- Particle simulation: one value per record per field
+- EMR: ?
+  - Vital signs recorded every 5 minutes
+  - Provider notes, not so much
+  - Medication doesn't follow the vital sign clock-tick

-### Data can be more or less strongly typed
+### Fields can be more or less strongly typed

 - Characters & text
-  - (But different encodings?)
+  - Can come in different encodings
+  - How many characters per field?
 - Numbers
   - Integers, reals?
+Units?
+  - Positives, negatives?
   - What precision, what encoding method?
 - Categorical
-  - Are all the categories known in advance?
+  - Are all the values in the category known in advance?

-### Data can be free-form or structured

-- Q: Does the data have different **fields** ("columns")?
-- Q: Does each field have a clear type?
-- Less structured: everything is one column
-  - Book contents, transcribed speech
-- More structured: distinct parts or columns
-  - Table of particle positions

-### Data can be regular or irregular

-- Is the data made of repeated **records** ("rows")?
-- Does each record have the same size, or set of values?
-- Less regular: variable number of values in some fields
-- More regular: rows are always distinct

 ### Data can be complete or incomplete

-- Are there records that are missing fields?
+- Are there records that are missing some fields?
   - Because there was no value?
-  - or because we don't know what it was?
+  - Because we don't know what the value was?
 - Do we know all the fields when we start collecting the data?
   - Will we want to add more fields partway through?

-## What can an ideal file format do?
+## The Ideal File Format

-- We're Flatiron: today We focus on efficiency and clarity
+- This is Flatiron: we'll focus on efficiency and clarity
 - There are plenty of other desirable properties
   - Access control
   - Resilience